steidani/ConTrack/README.rst

 Tracking of circulation anomalies in weather and climate data
 =============================================================

-Based on the atmospheric blocking index by Schwierz et al. (2004).
+Based on the atmospheric blocking index by Schwierz et al. (2004) developed at the `Institute for Atmospheric and Climate Science, ETH Zurich <https://iac.ethz.ch/group/atmospheric-dynamics.html>`_

 See also: